 The Brookings Institution, a nonprofit public policy organization based in Washington, D.C., ranked UTEP No.1 among all U.S. public universities for successful achievement in both competitive research and student social mobility.
 UTEP is the top university in the continental United States for graduating Hispanic students who go on to earn doctoral degrees in STEM fields.
 It also is recognized as one of the top universities in the U.S. for the number of Hispanic graduates in biological and biomedical sciences, accounting and related services, engineering, homeland security, and law enforcement and related protective services.

-With $95 million in total annual research expenditures, UTEP receives funding from the National Science Foundation, the National Institutes of Health, the Department of Energy, the Environmental Protection Agency, the National Endowment for the Humanities and other agencies.
-The University is ranked No. 3 in Texas for federal research expenditures per tenured and tenure-track faculty member among public universities, after UT Austin and Texas A&M.
+With $108 million in total annual research expenditures, UTEP receives funding from the National Science Foundation, the National Institutes of Health, the Department of Energy, the Environmental Protection Agency, the National Endowment for the Humanities and other agencies.
+The University is ranked No. 4 in Texas for federal research expenditures at public universities, after UT Austin, Texas A&M and the University of Houston.

 UTEP’s research achievements draw on such traditional areas of strength as science and engineering, as well as a broad range of programs and interdisciplinary research centers that have evolved with UTEP’s growth and development, including: